Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Their audio is not recorded for full sentences, so sometimes their recordings sound unnatural and choppy.

-The key takeaway here is that LingoDeer does a great job with the audio portion of their lessons.
+The key takeaway here is that LingoDeer does a great job with the audio portion of their lessons (like Rosetta Stone).
 They excel in this respect.

 Custom Courses For Each Language